cabforum/smime/SBR.md

       Validation of authority in in accordance with [Section 3.2.6](#326-validation-of-authority) MUST be obtained no more than 398 days prior to issuing the Certificate, unless a contract between the CA and the Applicant specifies a different term.
 For example, the contract MAY include the perpetual assignment of roles until revoked by the Applicant or CA, or until the contract expires or is terminated.

-3.  **Authentication of individual identity**: Completed validation of individual identity in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) MUST be obtained no more than 825 days prior to issuing the Certificate.
+3.  **Authentication of individual identity**: Completed validation of Individual identity in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) MUST be obtained no more than 825 days prior to issuing the Certificate.

 A prior validation SHALL NOT be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.